snowplow-archive/snowplow.github.com/_posts/2017-01-16-data-collection-the-essential-but-unloved-foundation-of-the-data-value-chain.md

 After all: without data collection, there is no data.
 Without data there is no data value chain.
 No reporting, no analysis, no data science, no data-driven decision making.

-it is not just that people in data don't remark on the importance of data collection.
+It is not just that people in data don't remark on the importance of data collection.
 They do not talk about data collection *at all*.
 To take just one example, let's review [Firstmark's Big Data Landscape][big-data-landscape]:

 ![Firstmark-big-data-landscape-2016][big-data-landscape-image]